ministryofjustice/security-guidance/policies/equipment-reassignment-guide.md

 The equipment should be reviewed to ensure that sensitive data will not be lost by erasing the contents of the device.
 Any sensitive data identified should be copied and relocated to a secure location before the device is made ready for reuse or destroyed.

-Any IT equipment which is no longer needed or has reached its “end of life” must have its data securely deleted and sensitive data deemed unreadable and unrecoverable before redistribution or reuse within the organisation, see below.
+Any IT equipment which is no longer needed or has reached its “end of life” must have its data securely deleted and sensitive confirmed to be unreadable and unrecoverable before redistribution or reuse within the organisation, see below.

 ## Equipment Reassignment